 One of the hardest things I’ve had to do as a parent is to let go and allow them to make mistakes.
 This doesn’t mean you can’t set boundaries.
 If you don’t allow certain toys or clothing items, then the rule still applies whether they buy it or not.
 It’s fine to allot a certain amount for saving, giving and spending.
 After that, spending money should be just that, for spending on whatever it is their little hearts desire, webinz and trading cards included!

 We give our kids their allowance by cheque.
 We drive down to the local bank and they stand in line to deposit the money into their accounts and withdraw any spending money they want.
 Most large Canadian banks have free accounts for kids.
 I have been particularly impressed with Royal Bank and their Leo account.
 We called to set up an appointment to open an account and they treated the kids like VIPs with a grand tour, which ended in the vault where they each received five loonies to start their accounts.

 8) Give them an early lesson in the miracle of compound interest

 I’ve also heard great things about The Motley Fool Investment Guide for Teens for kids twelve and over.
 They may not listen well to a lecture from Mom and Dad but books and online calculators can inspire a change of thinking about the real value of saving over time.

 We may not feel like we are making a difference to our children’s financial futures when month after month they spend money on things we would never dream of buying.
 Kids will do what we do, not what we preach.
-Over time, if we model both generosity and gratefulness, teach them the basics of banking, and allow them to learn from their mistakes, we can be rest assured we’ve given them the tools they’ll need for a strong financial future.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Over time, if we model both generosity and gratefulness, teach them the basics of banking, and allow them to learn from their mistakes, we can be rest assured we’ve given them the tools they’ll need for a strong financial future.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).